How to Launch a Project on Polkadot: dApp, Parachain and Bridge

 Substrate FRAME is a code library storing ready-made modules (or otherwise pallets) to build your custom blockchain with Substrate.
 To create a decentralized app on top of it, one needs to combine chosen modules into the “runtime” of the framework.

 In order to enable smart contract functionality we should add a _contracts pallet.

-For customization, we can add all necessary imports and dependencies, develop custom traits within this pallet or even add more custom pallets and start the configuration.
+For customization, we can add all necessary imports and dependencies, develop on Polkadot custom traits within this pallet or even add more custom pallets and start the configuration.

 Edgeware is a Substrate-based chain that will connect to the Relay Chain as one of the Polkadot parachains in the near future.
-It enables smart contracts running with its further compilation to WASM.
+It enables smart contracts on Polkadot to run with its further compilation to WASM.
 Edgeware is a perfect solution to try out the contracts made with the contracts’ pallet from the Substrate FRAME library.

 In case you have chosen the Substrate EVM pallet, think of a Moonbeam smart contract solution.
 It uses an interoperable layer containing the current Ethereum toolset called Frontier.
 The Moonbeam platform will support all application contracts written for the EVM environment.